KhronosGroup/glTF/sampleModels/README.md

 * glTF (.gltf) using the [KHR_binary_glTF](https://github.com/KhronosGroup/glTF/blob/master/extensions/Khronos/KHR_materials_common/README.md) extension
 * Original COLLADA (.dae) or other source format

-Sample models help the glTF ecosystem, if you are able to contribute sample models, see the [Contributing Sample Models](#contributing-sample-models) section below.

 See the `README.txt` in each model's directory for usage restrictions.

+Sample models help the glTF ecosystem, if you are able to contribute a model, see the [contributing section](#contributing-sample-models) below.

 | Model                                  | Screenshot | Description|
 |----------------------------------------|------------|------------|